pyxtal.molecule module

 pyxtal.molecule.reoriented_molecule(mol)[source]

-Allign a molecule so that its principal axes is the identity matrix.
+Align a molecule so that its principal axes are aligned with the coordinate axes.